Mojackhak/NHP-TemplateScripts/README.md

 <br>

 ## Step 8: Create Freesurfer compatible surfaces
 For later processing and/or visualisation, for instance with packages like [NHP-Pycortex](https://github.com/VisionandCognition/NHP-pycortex) it can be useful to generate [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) compatible surfaces and segmentations.
 This is not trivial for non-human brains.
 With a package like [NHP-Freesurfer](https://github.com/VisionandCognition/NHP-Freesurfer) you can do this but it requires a fair bit of manual editing.
 A fast alternative we have implemented here is to use the [precon_all](https://github.com/neurabenn/precon_all) package.
-It is fully automated and Freesurfer compatible, but results may vary.
+It is fully automated and Freesurfer compatible, but results may vary (takes many hours).
 To use it:

 `ssreg_precon_all.sh subject regtype [template folder path] [NMT version] [NMT type] [atlas_name]`
 [atlas_name] : atlas (the folder name at precon_all/standards/<atlas_name>) to drive surface labeling (default: NIMH_mac).